jb5k/way_of_stock/README.md

 * [Postgres](Postgres.md): Postgres database server.
 * [Zim](Zim.md): Tool to automate changes to source code repositories.

+## Development Processes

+The documents describe in shorthand some of our development processes.

+* [Application Releases](ApplicationRelease.md): How we release our applications.

 ## Learning Goals

 Most people should be able to perform the basic tasks required by our projects.
 To start to promote this